-Second quarter 2014 interest expense was slightly lower than in the second quarter of 2013.
+Third quarter 2014 interest expense was essentially unchanged from the third quarter of 2013.

-The second quarter effective tax rate on continuing operations was (45)%, compared to 27% for the same quarter last year.
-This quarter's negative tax rate resulted from the impairment charge in our Store Fixtures group, which decreased the rate by 60 percentage points.
-Both the 2014 and 2013 quarterly tax rates benefited from a few small favorable discrete items which totaled \$4 million and \$3 million, respectively.
-The 2014 rate further benefited from a more favorable mix of earnings among tax jurisdictions as compared to 2013.
-We anticipate an effective tax rate on continuing operations for the remainder of 2014 of approximately 28%.
+The third quarter effective tax rate on continuing operations was 20%, compared to 27% for the same quarter last year.
+The 2014 rate benefited from a \$32 million litigation accrual recorded as a discrete item in the quarter, which favorably impacted the tax rate by 6%.
+Additionally, the 2014 rate benefited from a provision adjustment related to tax returns filed in the quarter, as well as a deferred tax liability adjustment made in Switzerland, totaling \$3 million.
+The 2013 rate benefited from a non-taxable bargain purchase gain generated by an acquisition.
+We anticipate an effective tax rate on continuing operations for the fourth quarter of approximately 28%.
 That rate is contingent upon factors such as our overall profitability, the mix of earnings among tax jurisdictions, the type of income earned, the impact of tax audits and other discrete items, and the effect of tax law changes and prudent tax planning strategies.